-In addition, on May 7, 2009 in accordance with the terms of the Company's 2008 Stock Incentive Plan, the Company granted certain employees of the Company, options to purchase an aggregate of 2,925,000 shares of the Company's common stock.
-The exercise price for these options is equal to \$0.13 per share.
-The options become exercisable in thirds on the first, second and third anniversaries of the date of the grant.
-Each option granted will expire and terminate, if not exercised sooner, upon the earlier to occur of (a) 30 days after termination of the employee's employment with the Company or (b) the fifth anniversary of the date of grant.
-Mr. Siebert, Mr. Esfandiari and Mr. Larkin received options to purchase common stock of 400,000, 300,000 and 275,000, respectively.
+On March 5, 2010, as part of his employment agreement Mr. Esfandiari was granted options to purchase the Company's common stock under the 2008 Stock Option Plan.
+The exercise price for each of these options is \$0.27 per share, which was the closing market price for the Company's common stock on March 5, 2010.
+A third of the options vested immediately and a third on each of the second and third anniversary date of the grant, and each option granted will expire and terminate, if not exercised sooner, upon the earlier to occur of (a) 30 days after termination of the employee's employment with the Company or (b) the fifth anniversary of the date of grant.